sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/tutorials/search_and_replace_specific_terms.md

     container: rust
 ```

-But there's a problem with that approach: every new execution of `src campaign preview` has to execute the `cargo install ruplacer` command again.
+But there's a problem with that approach: every new execution of `src batch preview` has to execute the `cargo install ruplacer` command again.
 And if you're tweaking which terms you're replacing, that performance cost can become too much quite fast.

 A better option would be to to build a small Docker image in which `ruplacer` is already installed.